|45th REUNION RECAP

 happening in the rest of the country and the world, we always felt safe and secure there.
 We have all certainly

-so many friends from years ago and to have an all-too-brief chance to swap life's experiences and reminisce about
+see so many friends from years ago and to have an all-too-brief chance to swap life's experiences and reminisce

-almost forgotten happenings of the past.
-It would have been even better if we could have had days or weeks
+about almost forgotten happenings of the past.
+It would have been even better if we could have had days or

-instead of hours and minutes to exchange our thoughts with each other and had enough time to talk to everyone
+weeks instead of hours and minutes to exchange our thoughts with each other and had enough time to talk to

-in our class.
-It would have also been a lot easier to identify each other if we hadn't all decided to disguise our
+everyone in our class.
+It would have also been a lot easier to identify each other if we hadn't all decided to

-physical appearances just to fool each other and THEN had the audacity to wear name-tags to add yet another
+disguise our physical appearances just to fool each other and THEN had the audacity to wear name-tags to add

-mental insult to our faded recollections and memory (boy, good old whatsisname sure has changed, hasn't he?).
+yet another mental insult to our faded recollections and memory (boy, good old whatsisname sure has changed,

-We have certainly traveled many roads in our 45 year journey to get here after leaving HHS and through our lives
+hasn't he?).
+We have certainly traveled many roads in our 45 year journey to get here after leaving HHS and

-we have also experienced the astronomical acceleration in the speed of change to our lifestyle, country and the
+through our lives we have also experienced the astronomical acceleration in the speed of change to our lifestyle,

 See you then!